 - Bump information into a cover letter, but keep points short, sharp, and focused.
 This article will help you write a great cover letter.

 - Write less for older roles.
 For each role before your current one, a short paragraph and 3 to 5 bullet points will work well.

 - Write even less for much older roles.
 Cut the number of lines and bullets down as you work backward.
 Sometimes, one-liners rock in older roles.

 - Concentrate on achievements.
 Readers like results, not endless lists of responsibilities they could guess.

 - Use a professional template.
-An extra side column helps to condense information down and focus attention.
+An extra side column helps to condense information and focus attention.
 Choose a template style that’s right for you and check out our wide range of professional templates.

 - Quantify things.
 Numbers and percentages show scale and context.
 They take less space than explanatory words.

 - Cut irrelevant history down.
 Sometimes you’re obsessed with an old experience or achievement.
-Ask yourself, “Does it add value to prospects of winning this next job?”
+Ask yourself, “Does it add value to the prospects of winning this next job?”

 - Lose the references.
 They’re irrelevant at this stage.
 If an employer wants references later, they’ll ask.

 - Remove personal details.
 Age, marital status, address, health information, and names of children should all go.